Skip to main content

 Each addiction case is different, so there is no blanket equation for how to pick the right rehab center.
 In addition, no two people have the same goals or resources for treatment.
 While sobriety is a common goal, reaching sobriety, maintaining sobriety, and moving forward to a sober lifestyle is an individual journey.

-Therefore, a professional must make an initial assessment of the situation.
+Therefore, a professional must make an initial free addiction assessment of the situation.
 The professional intake worker in most rehab centers will want to understand the following essential factors.

 These include:

 • Goals for the future: While addiction is the present theme of the present situation, forethought must be considered for treating the person as a whole.
-Many therapies center on the one-day-at-a-time approach, but detox, treatment, therapy, and future sober living are the main topics to break down.
+Many therapies center on the one-day-at-a-time approach, but medical detoxification, treatment, therapy, and future sober living are the main topics to break down.

 It is crucial to ask the patient what they want to accomplish. the patient can ask themselves, what will bring joy?
 What were someone’s connections, relationships, and occupational aspirations before addiction?
 Lighting the flame of hope and the possibility of recovery must become a reality.
 Understanding the challenges of someone holding themselves accountable is an achievable goal when learning how to pick the right rehab.